ChaiBapchya/HelpCenter/README.md

 # HelpCenter

-HelpCenter is an Android app designed to keep track of Medicine and Meal using Reminders, Notifications and Call features.
+HelpCenter is an Android application that acts as a health tracker tool especially for patients and old people.
+###Features
+1. Reminder for Medicine, Meal
+2. Notification
+3. Call the Store

+####Service - AlarmService, Google Push Notification Service
+####Database - MySQL(SQLite)